 ´Part of the secret of success in life is to eat what you like and let the food fight it out´. – Mark Twain

-Food technology is the flavour of the season for Indian Startups.
+Food technology is the flavor of the season for Indian Startups.
 But contrary to popular opinion, it is not about IT but innovation in the food experience provided to the consumer using real food technology.
-It is not about fancy smartphone technology and apps but about breakthrough food technological process used to create innovative food products and experiences to the consumer.
+It is not about fancy smartphone technology and apps but about breakthrough food technological processes used to create innovative food products and experiences for the consumer.

 The piping hot Indian Food Tech Industry is slated to reach $78 billion by 2018 growing at 16% YoY.
 However, the picture is not as rosy as it appears.
 Despite the vast potential of this sector, many players that jumped into the FoodTech fray have either downsized like Zomato or completely shut down like Dazo and SpoonJoy.
 Currently, out of the 105 FoodTech startups in India, only 58 are currently operational.

-Initially, the Food Tech Industry in Indian began with companies like Zomato trying to solve the problem of finding a good restaurant via a simple user friendly platform.
+Initially, the Food Tech Industry in Indian began with companies like Zomato trying to solve the problem of finding a good restaurant via a simple user-friendly platform.
 The next stage saw companies like FoodPanda trying to address the issue of “ordering/booking” on these restaurants by working as an aggregator.
 The next stage had players like Swiggy tackling the issue of “delivery” in the value chain.
-Essentially, this sums up the evolution of the Indian Food Tech market till date : Discovery -> Commerce -> Delivery.
+Essentially, this sums up the evolution of the Indian Food Tech market to date: Discovery -> Commerce -> Delivery.

 The irony is that none of the players have touched upon the top portion of the value chain which is “Food” itself.
 Also, the fundamental reason behind the shutdown of so many FoodTech startups.
 All the players are mere clones of one another completely lacking in any differentiation and innovation.

-There are many popular business models in the FoodTech space such On-demand delivery, Restaurant and food discovery, Concierge, Kitchen cloud, Full stack, Thin layer, Market place and Home cooked food models.
+There are many popular business models in the FoodTech space such as On-demand delivery, Restaurant and food discovery, Concierge, Kitchen cloud, Full stack, Thin layer, Market place, and Home-cooked food models.